tahsintunan/solex/README.md

 # Solex

 Solex allows users to look up transactions and accounts on the various Solana clusters.
 Solex takes inspiration from [Explorer | Solana](https://explorer.solana.com/).
-Solex let's you connect your wallet, check your balance, get yout token accounts, and view your transaction history with great details.
+Solex lets you connect your wallet, check your balance, get your token accounts, and view your transaction history with great details.